AP VoteCast: Iowa Democratic voters seek fundamental change

 A STRONG OPPONENT TO TRUMP

 Beating Trump in November, along with providing strong leadership, outranked other qualities as most important in a nominee.
-More than 8 in 10 Democratic caucus-goers said it was very important the party’s nominee can defeat the incumbent president.
+More than 8 in 10 Democratic caucusgoers said it was very important the party’s nominee can defeat Trump.
 Close to as many said they find it highly important to nominate someone who will be a strong leader.

 WHAT ELSE VOTERS WANT